Original Issuance Date: July 1, 2017

 Senior Associate Vice President & Chief Human Resource Officer

-This policy governs UWSA’s efforts to ensure that persons with disabilities are provided with reasonable accommodations.
+This procedure governs UWSA’s efforts to ensure that people with disabilities are provided with reasonable accommodations.

 Disability: A mental or physical impairment that substantially limits one or more of the major life activities of such individual; a record of such impairment; or being regarded as having such an impairment.

 Major life activities: Functions such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 A major life activity also includes the operation of a major bodily function including, but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.

 Qualified individual with a disability: An individual with a disability who satisfies the requisite skill, experience, education and other job-related requirements of the employment position such individual holds or desires, and who, with or without reasonable accommodation, can perform the essential functions of such position.

 Reasonable accommodation: A modification or adjustment to a job, the work environment, the job application process, or the way things are usually done that enables a qualified individual with a disability to perform the essential functions of the job and to enjoy an equal employment opportunity.
 A reasonable accommodation includes, but is not limited to, making facilities accessible, adjusting work schedules, restructuring jobs, providing assisting devices or equipment, providing readers or interpreters, and modifying examinations, training materials or policies.

 Undue Hardship: Any action that is unduly costly, extensive, or disruptive.
 An employer is not required to make an accommodation if it would impose an undue hardship.

 The UWSA procedures for providing reasonable accommodations to qualified individuals are outlined below.

 1. Applicants for Employment